grocco/linfomi-static-netlify/src/data/members/2018-11-29-alba-masullo.md

   suffering from cancer and their families.

-  Since 2008, he has been a member of the Foundation Board of the Foundation for Research and Treatment of Lymphomas in Ticino, now the Foundation for the Institute of Oncology Research (IOR).
+  Since 2008, she has been a member of the Foundation Board of the Foundation for Research and Treatment of Lymphomas in Ticino, now the Foundation for the Institute of Oncology Research (IOR).
 role-it: ''